 Besides, when it is clear that the cells are dividing, dividing from one cell into two, then four, then eight, and so on until it reaches the blastocyst stage, our professionals will observe the same.
 Additionally, they will provide you with regular updates on how your embryos are progressing in the days leading up to the transfer.

 One or more of your newly developed embryos will be placed back into the womb of the intended mother or the womb of a carefully selected and vetted surrogate between two and six days after they have been determined to be viable.
 Besides, a catheter that is inserted into the patient’s vagina and through the cervix will be used to accomplish this.
 Moreover, the embryo will then be discharged at the center of the womb’s cavity.

 The number of embryos transferred often varies with age.
 You will go over this in greater detail before beginning any therapy and once more before your embryos are transferred.
 After the fertilization process is complete, if any high-quality embryos remain, we can make sure they are cryopreserved (frozen) for potential use in the future.

 You will be asked to return to our facility for a pregnancy test 10 days after the embryos have been transferred over.
 This ought to make it easier to assess whether the cycle has been successful.
 Having a final, confirming ultrasound scan about two weeks following a positive pregnancy blood test will be the last step in the IVF process.

 How much is IVF treatment cost in UK?

-Regarding the cost of IVF treatment in UK, it would depend on the type of IVF program you have chosen.
-Moreover, various aspects like number of IVF cycles conducted, medications used, type of additional procedures used will all come into consideration.
+Regarding the cost of IVF in UK, it would depend on the type of IVF program you have chosen.
+Moreover, various aspects like the number of IVF cycles conducted, medications used, and type of additional procedures used will all come into consideration.

-Moreover, the experts from our partner IVF treatment clinic UK will be in touch with your at every point in time for any required support of assistance.
+Moreover, the experts from our partner IVF treatment clinic UK will be in touch with you at every point in time for any required support or assistance.
 Get in touch with one of our coordinators today to know more!